Developmental and Sensory Screening

 University of Arizona Cooperative Extension - Gila County and San Carlos Apache Tribe

 From birth to age 5, a child experiences more brain development than at any other time in life.
 The Developmental and Sensory Screening Program, supported by grants from First Things First, provides resources and screening services to help keep your child’s development on track.
 Contact staff in your area to schedule FREE hearing, vision and developmental milestone screenings for your child (ages 0-5).
-Virtual options are available for developmental milestone screenings.
+Virtual developmental milestone screenings are also available.

 Developmental Milestone Activities